 Based on the IBM Global CEO study in the year 2010, 93% of healthcare providers agreed that information and analytics will be the biggest factor to play a pivotal role in the industry in the next five years.

 2. Connecting with the Customers at Different Touch Points

-As IoT is helping the healthcare industry get in the predictive analysis mode, an immense change has been noticed in the doctor-patient interactions and relations.
-The patient behaviour and journey plays a critical role in their ability to bond and stay connected with the IoT.
+As IoT is helping the healthcare industry get in the predictive analysis model, an immense change has been noticed in the doctor-patient interactions and relations.
+The patient’s behavior and journey plays a critical role in their ability to bond and stay connected with the IoT.
 As the application of marketing strategies have intensified in the healthcare sector, the patient engagement model is being given priority to understand the methodologies of enhancing the customer experience.

 Considering the various consumer touch points in the IoT model, there are numerous touch points.